 When Removing the Tree

 • Lay plastic or old bedsheets on the floor around the tree to catch needles and dripping water before removing them from the tree stand.
 If the tree stand is full of water remove some of it before lifting the tree out.
 Tip…using a turkey baster is a good way to do this.

 • Place the tree directly onto the plastic or bedsheet and carry or slide it out the door for disposal.

 Even after taking all these precautions, there will most likely be stray needles and spots of sticky sap left behind.

 • Pine Needles – Sweep or vacuum often so fewer needles get embedded in the carpet or transported to other areas of the house.
 Unfortunately, these can easily get caught in carpet fibers so it’s best to use a rubber-bristled broom to free them.

-• Tree Sap – This can be very difficult to remove, but with the right methods and some patience, you can be successful.
+• Tree Sap – This can be very difficult to remove, but you can be successful with the right methods and some patience.

-3. Dishwashing Liquid – Apply a small amount to sap and gently massage with a warm damp cloth, working it into the fibers.
-After the sap is loosened and removed, make sure to rinse and blot up all of the detergent.
+- Dishwashing Liquid – Apply a small amount to sap and gently massage with a warm damp cloth, working it into the fibers.
+After the sap is loosened and removed, make sure to rinse and blot up all of the detergents.

-When your DIY methods don’t work or if you would rather leave carpet and floor cleaning to the experts, call Purity Cleaning and Restoration Services at (406) 642-3545 or visit us online for details about our carpet, hardwood floor, and area rug cleaning services.
+When your DIY methods don’t work, or if you would rather leave carpet and floor cleaning to the experts, call a professional cleaning company.
+If you are in the Bitterroot Valley MT area, call Purity Cleaning at (406) 642-3545 or visit us online for details about our carpet, tile and hardwood floor cleaning services.